Ontotext-AD/kafka-sink-graphdb/README.md

 	fi
 ```

-### Using Environment Variables in Dockerfile
+### Using Environment Variables in 'docker-compose' file

-To configure the inner FailedRecordProducer with security properties using environment variables in the Dockerfile:
+To configure the Producer with security properties using environment variables in the 'docker-compose' file:

 ```dockerfile
 version: '3'